-WTF is… Apple Face ID
+Apple Face ID: what is it and how does it work? | Stuff

+Apple's new iPhone is great with faces - but how does it work?

-With just a glimpse of your ugly mug Apple’s new Face ID tech can tell whether the phone is being held by its rightful owner.
+With just a glimpse of your ugly mug Apple’s Face ID tech can tell whether the phone is being held by its rightful owner.

 But how does it do it?
-And is it secure enough to stop your friends unlocking your new phone and filling your camera roll with with ridiculous selfies?
+And is it secure enough to stop your friends unlocking your phone and filling your camera roll with ridiculous selfies?

 How does Face ID work?

-At the top of the screen on the iPhone X, where the cut-out bit for the front-facing camera is, you’ll also find a infrared camera, a dot projector, a proximity sensor, a flood illuminator and an ambient light sensor.
+If you’ve an iPhone with a ‘notch’ at the top of the screen, you can use Face ID.
+The notch is basically where the cut-out bit for the front-facing camera is.
+But here you’ll also find a infrared camera, a dot projector, a proximity sensor, a flood illuminator and an ambient light sensor.

 They’re not there to take sci-fi selfies, they combine to scan your face every time you want to access your phone.
 Apple calls it a TrueDepth camera system.